 “Reference Banks” means four major banks selected by the Agent in the London interbank market.

+“Reimbursement and Disclosure Agreement” means that certain Reimbursement and Disclosure Agreement to be dated on or around December 21, 1999.

 “Regulation A” means Regulation A of the Federal Reserve Board.